flydelabs/flyde/README.md

 - Bug Report: If you see an error message or encounter an issue while using Flyde, please create a [bug report](https://github.com/flydelabs/flyde/issues/new?assignees=&labels=type%3A+bug&template=bug.yaml&title=%F0%9F%90%9B+Bug+Report%3A+).

-- Feature Request: If you have an idea or if there is a capability that is missing, please submit a[feature request](https://github.com/flydelabs/flyde/issues/new?assignees=&labels=type%3A+feature+request&template=feature.yml).
+- Feature Request: If you have an idea or if there is a capability that is missing, please submit a [feature request](https://github.com/flydelabs/flyde/issues/new?assignees=&labels=type%3A+feature+request&template=feature.yml).

 - Documentation Request: If you're reading the Flyde docs and feel like you're missing something, please submit a [documentation request](https://github.com/flydelabs/flyde/issues/new).